ChristopherBiscardi/snap-for-beginners/_input/02a-connecting-postgres.md

 # Connecting a Database (Postgres)

-[GitHub][sfb-git-odoo-postgres]
+[GitHub][sfb-git-pulsar-postgres]

-To build out Odoo, we'll need to connect a database.
+To build out Pulsar, we'll need to connect a database.
 For this we'll use PostgreSQL; a free, open source, relational database.

 For more detailed information on `snaplet-postgres-simple`, refer to